-After the acceptance of Christianity as the official religion, Christian communities grew along the coast.
+After the acceptance of Christianity as the official religion, Christian communities increased along the Levantine coast.
 Oludeniz and the surrounding bays offered ships enroute to Jerusalem good anchorage and became an ideal place to settle.
-There are the remains of six churches in Oludeniz and Gidrak, and a number of others on nearby islands, leading historians to believe that the entire region was most likely a place of teaching and pilgrimage.
+There are the remains of six churches in Oludeniz and Kidrak, and a number of others on nearby islands.
+The entire region was a place of teaching and pilgrimage.

-When the Gurkan family first bought the land in 1970 little was known of the history of the church.
-It was only after lengthy research that the true historical significance and magic of the building came to light.
+When the Gurkan family first bought the land in 1970 only a half-buried apse showed the possible existence of a church.
+It was only after lengthy excavations that the true historical significance of the building came to light.
 The knowledge we have today is largely thanks to the work of Professor Shigebumi Tsuji who carried out work in St. Nicholas Island area, Fethiye Museum, who has patiently supervised excavations and research on the church since 2000, also Professor Yasar who supervised the restoration of the mosaics.

-St. Demetrius was the largest church in the area.
-Its barrel vault construction was most likely built using spoilage left over from the Roman period.
+St. Demetrius is the largest known church in the area.
+Its construction was built using spoilage of the Roman period.

 The Church Interior

 The construction would have started from the apse and worked West.
-The Basilica consists of a wide apse with a chapel to its right, a central nave, and two side naves, the North being the wider.
+The Basilica consists of a wide apse with a chapel to its right, a central nave, and two side naves, the north being the wider.
 The floor of the narthex bears a mosaic dedication to two donors, Stephanus and Euchutios.
-Additional mosaics have been discovered, including a rare, vibrantly coloured pomegranate.
 Behind stood a rectangular, open-air atrium allowing views of the church through its columns and juniper or cedar beams.
-This area may also have housed a reflective pool, as no cistern has been found.
+This area housed a reflective pool.

 During the 7th Century the area was pillaged by pirates from the North African coast and the church was burnt down.
 As a result, the majority of the mosaics were damaged by falling debris.
 Thankfully the mosaics in the Northern nave still remain in excellent condition despite 1300 years of abandonment, and are a highlight of the church.